subhaganesh/diabetes_pred_fastapi/README.md

 Overall, the "Diabetes FastAPI Project" is a user-friendly and efficient web application that utilizes machine learning to predict diabetes risk based on user-provided data.
 It can be deployed on a server and accessed through API requests, making it suitable for integration with various applications, including web and mobile platforms.

-## How to use this project for prediction
+## How to use this project for prediction in your machine
 Download the files and go to command prompt

 *cd (your path for project)